iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 > Won't let me report a positive test<br> :date: __2021-01-01 02:38:03__

 > This app is pretty much inert.
 Not enough people using it.<br> :date: __2020-12-31 16:02:49__

-> This is from the State of Alabama which means somebody's relative got paid a lot of money to write this piece of..
-Install this if you want them to know where you are.
-Don't install it if you think it's going to protect you from anything.
-This is Alabama, a State that sued Pennsylvania cuz they didn't like how they voted.
-The state motto here is "politicians don't care about you."
-If you were a mask, they think you are communist.
-Alabama...
-Ignoring syphilis infections since 19 something.<br> :date: __2020-12-29 21:56:46__

-> The app checked for exposure every 24-48 hours when I first installed.
-In the last month, the app hasn't checked for exposure at all.
-Uninstalled, reinstalled, checked and rechecked settings and still no exposure check.
-Uninstalling permanently.
-Worthless unless it consistently checks for exposure.<br> :date: __2020-12-28 04:22:21__